kasslent/clc-digital-skills/_lessons/module-1.1.md

     </ul>

 ### Nesting Lists
-Lists can go inside of another list and must be nested inside of a list item element.
+Lists can go inside of another list and must be nested inside of a list item `<li>`.

 Ordered & unordered lists can also be mixed when nested.
 This is where indentation can really help visualize which list is nested.

     <ul>
       <li>Home</li>